mboxid/libmboxid/docs/user_guide.rst

 The concept of a backend connector class was inspired by their Modbus server library.

-If you prefer open source software `libmodbus <https://libmodbus.org>`_ might be a great choice.
-The library is ideal for implementing clients, i.e. for communicating with Modbus devices that act as server.
+If you prefer open source software you might like `libmodbus <https://libmodbus.org>`_.
+The library is great for implementing clients, i.e. for communicating with Modbus devices that act as server.
-The library has some flaws when it comes to the implementation of servers:
+However, the library has some flaws when it comes to the implementation of
+servers:

 - The library imposes multiplexing of clients on the application.
 - The library provides tables according to the specification, but lacks means